hermonochy/QuizMaster/README.md

 ![](images/QM2.png)

 1. Run quizcreator by opening QuizMaster and clicking "Make a quiz".
 You can also start it separately with `./quizcreator` on the command line interface in Linux.
 2. Use it to manage and create quiz questions.
 The `Add` button can add questions.
-As it is multiple choice, you need to give a correct answser and wrong answers, seperated with commas.
-Afterwards, save it in an apropriate folder with a `.json` file extension.
+As it is multiple choice, you need to give a correct answser and wrong answers, seperated by commas.
+Afterwards, save it in an apropriate folder.
+A common mistake made by many users is to leave the question editor window open, which blocks QuizCreator.

 ## QuizMasterMini